 - Washington DC North

 - Washington DC South

-However, these options don’t solve cloud computing issues for all other countries.
-This is where InCountry can help you scale your SaaS or any other business locally and we will discuss it in this article.
+However, these options don’t solve cloud computing issues for every country.
+This is where InCountry can help you scale your SaaS or other business locally, as we will discuss in this article.
 But first let’s check restrictions in specific industries.